Flomp/wanderer/docs/src/content/docs/use/authentication.md

 ![wanderer OAuth](../../../assets/guides/wanderer_oauth.png)

-If your instance offers OAuth logins, the enabled providers appear in wanderer's login form.
-Click the button, authorize wanderer, and wait for the authentication to finish.
-You are now logged in and can use wanderer like any other user.
+If your instance offers OAuth logins, the enabled providers appear in <span class="-tracking-[0.075em]">wanderer</span>'s login form.
+Click the button, authorize <span class="-tracking-[0.075em]">wanderer</span>, and wait for the authentication to finish.
+You are now logged in and can use <span class="-tracking-[0.075em]">wanderer</span> like any other user.

 ## Forgot your password?
-wanderer offers the option to send password reset emails in case a user forgets his password.
+<span class="-tracking-[0.075em]">wanderer</span> offers the option to send password reset emails in case a user forgets his password.
 You can click the "Forgot password" link in the login form.
 After requesting the reset the user will receive an email with a unique link to reset their password.